SeemaMistry/NodeStockAPI/README.md

 # Tech Stack, Tools, Techniques
-A list of the key tech staks, tools, and techniques used to build this project are listed below:
+A list of the key tech stacks, tools, and techniques used to build this project are listed below:
 - Node.js
 - Express.js
 - Express-Handlebars